 The board of directors is responsible for the recruitment of CEOs and Deputy CEOs.
 The Diocesan Director of Education and Episcopal Vicar for Education will be present for the whole process from the initial meeting to appointment as advisors to the board.

-The board of directors is responsible for the appointment of Headteachers.
+The board of directors/Governing Board is responsible for the appointment of Headteachers.
 This must not be delegated to the local governing committee.
-The chair of the LGC and the priest with pastoral responsibility are invited to take part in the process in an advisory capacity.
-The board may include other members of the LGC in the process in an advisory capacity.
+The chair of the Governing Boardand the priest with pastoral responsibility are invited to take part in the process in an advisory capacity.
+The board may include other members of the Governing Board in the process in an advisory capacity.
 The Diocese will be represented for the whole process from the initial meeting to appointment in an advisory capacity.

-The board of directors is responsible for the appointment of Deputy Headteachers.
+The Governing Body is responsible for the appointment of Deputy Headteachers.
 This may be delegated to the local governing committee.
-If it is not delegated, the chair of the LGC and the priest with pastoral responsibility are invited to take part in the process in an advisory capacity.
+If it is not delegated, the chair of the Governing Body and the priest with pastoral responsibility are invited to take part in the process in an advisory capacity.
 The Diocese will be represented for the whole process from the initial meeting to appointment in an advisory capacity.

 The local governing committee is responsible for the appointments of Heads of RE.
 The Diocese will be represented for the whole process from the initial meeting to appointment in an advisory capacity.